10 Top Google ranking factors in 2025

 With all these changes, you might be thinking:

-• Will your previous bankable SEO strategies still work in 2024?
+• Will your previous bankable SEO strategies still work in 2025?

 • Can you still get your money sites to the top pages of search results?

+I have a simple answer: Yes, they will, and you can.
 However, a little tweaking might be required.
-Again, this leads us to figure out the RIGHT Google ranking factors in 2024.
+All these led us to the question: What are the Google ranking factors in 2025?

-1: Content & Keyword Research
+1. Content & Keyword Research

-Content is king – as widely claimed.
+Content is king, as widely claimed.
 But without relevance and purpose, your content won’t even be the “subject,” let alone a “king.”

 In other words, your content should be around what is relevant to your audience.
 What are they talking about?
 What hype is trending?

-Use Google Trends to check trends in your niche and their peak period.
+Tip: Use Google Trends to check trends in your niche and their peak period.

 How can you educate the audience about the trends?
 If they (the audience) are educated, how can you allay their fears?